 (©London Business School / via Facebook)

 French business schools perform well across the FT ranking.
-Among the 95 European schools listed, 24 are in France.
+Among the 90 European schools taking part—down from 95 last year—23 are in France.
+In total, 15 schools are based in the UK, Germany has eight, while Spain and Portugal have five.

-In the European MiM Ranking released as part of the overall FT list, Switzerland’s University of St Gallen ranks first, followed by HEC Paris and Rotterdam School of Management in third.
+In the European MiM Ranking released as part of the overall FT list, HEC Paris ranks first, followed by Switzerland’s University of St Gallen and LBS in third.
+In the EMBA ranking, ESCP claims the top spot, followed by University of Oxford's Said Business School and Spain's IE Business School.

 Best European Business School: Diversity